qyyin0516/CellTICS/README.md

 However, `CellTICS/reactome/Ensembl2Reactome_All_Levels.txt` and `CellTICS/example_data/example_data.zip` are stored with Git LFS because they are larger than 25MB.
 Please download the two files directly via the github page.
 After downloading them, please put `Ensembl2Reactome_All_Levels.txt` to `CellTICS/reactome`.
 Then, after unzipping `example_data.zip`, please put the unzipped folder `example_data` to `CellTICS`.
 Sorry for any inconvenience!

 ## Usage
 The input of CellTICS are reference scRNA-seq data, reference label, and query data.
 Reference data and query data should be a gene-by-cell matrix.
 Reference label should be a two-column matrix representing cell type and sub-cell type of each cell.
 Dataset name should be specified.
 Pathway information, pathway hierarchy and relationship of genes and pathways should be also specified, while they are all in folder `reactome`.
 Then, after running CellTICS, the outputs can be obtained.
 One file is the predicted labels of the query data, a two-column matrix representing cell type and sub-cell type of each cell.
-Another file is important pathways for each cell type and sub-cell type.
+Another files are important pathways for each cell type and sub-cell type.
 We also offer an evaluating function to get the ACC and macro F1 score of the prediction.

 ### Options
 The following options should always be specified.